SuperboGiuseppe/dncs_lab2/README.md

 ![Dashboard example CPU][dashboard-cpu]
 ![Dashboard example network][dashboard-network]

+The configuration of this flux is automated as, everytime a network is deployed, an additional vagrant environment is deployed in "Dashboard_server".
+The machine where grafana server is executed is based on the following Vagrant Box: [superbogiuseppe/grafana_server](https://app.vagrantup.com/superbogiuseppe/boxes/grafana_server).

 ### List of features
 Available features:
-- Provide Graphical User Interface for creating Virtual environments.
+- Provide Graphical User Interface for creating Virtual environments;
-- provide a modern monitoring architecture to monitor running virtual environments.
+- provide a modern monitoring architecture to monitor running virtual environments;
-- Provide the functionality to use different Linux machine's flavors for different purposes.
+- Provide the functionality to use different Linux machine's flavors for different purposes;
+- Provide the option to set a specific uplink or downlink speed limit;
-- Provide the option to control your network in real-time.
+- Provide the option to control your network in real-time;
-- Provide the option to write and debug the vagrant scripts.
+- Provide the option to write and debug the vagrant scripts;
-- Provide the option of customizing the network topologies.
+- Provide the option of customizing the network topologies;
 - Provide the option of using different Docker images.

 ### Built With